dev-dude/Angular-Video-Masonry/README.md

   - In separate terminal window "grunt serve"
   - In app.js, change below the line // Change this to true to run locally vs on a server, to false to run it on production
   - To create a distribution copy, "grunt dist"

+### Disclaimer:
+  - Use at your own risk.
+Not responsible for damages.
+Bower_component files belong to their respected owners.
+This is a WIP and not a final product intended to be used on production.

 Want to contribute?
 Thanks!